rubyforgood/casa/README.md

 1. If your rake/rake commands hang forever instead of running, try: `rails app:update:bin`
 1. There is currently no option for a user to sign up and create an account through the UI.
 This is intentional.
 If you want to log in, use a pre-seeded user account and its credentials.
+1. If you are on windows and see the error "Requirements support for mingw is not implemented yet" then use https://rubyinstaller.org/ instead

 ### Ubuntu and WSL
 1. If you are on Ubuntu in Windows Subsystem for Linux (WSL) and `rbenv install` indicates that the Ruby version is unavailable, you might be using Ubuntu's default install of `ruby-build`, which only comes with old installs of Ruby (ending before 2.6.)
 You should uninstall rvm and ruby-build's apt packages (`apt remove rvm ruby-build`) and install them with Git like this: